Close Menu

 There are many law firms that claim they practice Social Security law.
 However, most of those firms do other types of cases.
 For example, some firms practice personal injury or Worker’s Compensation law.
 We don’t do that.
 Our firm only takes Social Security cases.
 We don’t practice any other kind of law.

-Our firm believes it is important to focus on Social Security cases, because by doing one type of law we have become the best in our legal area.
-Read here, if you want an example of how we don’t give up trying to win SSD benefits for cerebral palsy.
+Our firm believes it is important to focus on Social Security cases.
+Because by doing one type of law we become the best in our area.
+Review a real example of how we don’t give up trying to win SSD benefits for cerebral palsy.

 It is hard to trust your future to a lawyer.
 We understand.
 That is why we include information about our attorneys on our website.
 Dianna Cannon has helped thousands of clients win benefits for the past 30 years.
 She has also written a book about Social Security law.
 Brett Bunkall and Andria Summers have over 30 years of combined legal experience.
 They work hard for our clients every day.
 We focus only on SSDI and SSI cases.
-Find out more about the lawyers and staff at Cannon Disability on our About Us page.
+Find out about our lawyers and staff on our About Us page.

 HIRE A LAW FIRM WHO WILL FIGHT FOR YOUR BENEFITS